 Besides the regular saloon and the Avant version there is also the A4 Allroad and the A4L.

 -the A4 Allroad is just a regular Avant version equipped with a plastic off-road-ish body kit and an increased ground clearance by 37mm to a total ground clearance of 188mm.
-So it’s definitely NOT some kind of a special A4 heavy-duty off road version capable of going everywhere
+So it’s definitely NOT some kind of a special A4 heavy-duty-super-duper off road version capable of going everywhere…

--the A4L on the other side is the long version of the regular saloon with bigger rear seat legroom made exclusively for China.
-And if you look closely you can really see the bigger rear doors and the bigger rear seat area
+-the A4L on the other side is the long version of the regular saloon with bigger rear seat legroom made exclusively for China

 This A4 has numerous improvements in the interior compared to the predecessor.
-First of all it’s newer of course, then there are the different variations of the MMI multimedia system, the space in the rear seat area is more generous, and to top of that this newer A4 doesn’t have issues with peeling plastic unlike the predecessor which is a infamous for this particular feature.
+First of all it’s newer of course (no shit), then there are the different variations of the new MMI multimedia system, the space in the rear seat area is more generous, and to top of that this newer A4 doesn’t have issues with peeling plastic unlike the older model which is infamous for this particular “feature”.
 So the durability of the materials definitely improved, except maybe the start-stop button which can be occasionally worn out. (price for the updated genuine start stop button – 56 €, part number: 8K0905217C )

 On the other side the standard equipment in this Audi was almost that poor as in the previous model, which means that there really is a big difference between a well-equipped and a poorly equipped car.
-The most obvious difference are the front headlights which can be either the not that good looking standard headlights or the better looking optional xenon headlight with LED daytime running lights.
-But the difference is actually not only in the equipment itself but also in the overall ergonomics or the user friendly level.
+But the difference is actually not only in the equipment itself but also in the overall ergonomics or – the user friendly level.
 So the optional systems in the interior do improve even the overall ergonomics.